zer0int/Inf-CLIP/README.md

 ## 📑 Citation

-If you find Inf-CL useful for your research and applications, please cite using this BibTeX:
+If you find Inf-CLIP useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @article{damonlpsg2024infcl,
   title={Breaking the Memory Barrier: Near Infinite Batch Size Scaling for Contrastive Loss},